 Instances created after March 26, 2019 support the restoration of one or more databases.
 For information about when this feature will be available to instances created before March 26, 2019, follow the official website.

 - The instance is created after March 26, 2019.

 - The storage engine of the instance is WiredTiger.
-RocksDB and TerarkDB are not supported.

 - Log on to the ApsaraDB for MongoDB console.

-- In the upper-left corner of the page, select the region of the instance.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances.

-- Locate the instance to be restored and click the instance ID.
+- Find the target instance and click its ID.

 - In the left-side navigation pane, click Backup and Recovery.

 - On the Backup and Recovery page, click Create Instance By Time Point.

 - In the Create Instance By Time Point panel, configure the following parameters.

 Parameter Description Select recovery time point Select a point in time from which you want to restore data.
 You can select a time point from the last seven days.Note The time you select must be earlier than the current time and later than the time when the source instance was created.
 Select databases to recover